nimishaniyogi/Author_Quiz-using-ReactJS/README.md

 ## Quiz application using REACT

-The Author Quiz is an appliction developed using REACT.
+The Author Quiz is an application developed using REACT.
 It's a simple game that displays the image of a famous author and list of books by those author.
 The player has to select from a list the name of a book written by that author.
 If the player chooses an incorrect answer a red highlight is displayed.
 If the player chooses a correct answer a green highlight is displayed and the continue button appears.
 Clicking continue causes a fresh game to be loaded.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).